 Greg is married to Denise (Jones)Russell.
 In his free time, Greg enjoys hunting and gardening.

 Mark Fitch is a Massac County native, growing up on a cattle farm.
 He graduated from Massac County High School in 1999 and completed a BA in Mortuary Science from Southern Illinois University Carbondale in 2004.
-Mark married Katherine (McWilliams) Fitch of Evansville, IN in 2005 and they have one daughter, Caroline Rebecca Fitch.
-This is Mark's 14th year in the funeral industry and has worked for Aikins-Farmer for 8 years.
-He ran for and was elected Massac County Coroner in December of 2012.
+Mark married Katherine (McWilliams) Fitch of Evansville, IN in 2005 and they have two daughters, Caroline Rebecca Fitch and Claire Katherine Fitch.
+This is Mark's 14th year in the funeral industry and has worked for Aikins-Farmer for 10 years.
+He ran for and was elected Massac County Coroner for the 2012-2016 term.
 In his spare time, Mark enjoys outdoor activities with his family.
 "I love what I do.
 Often, I deal with people on one of the worst days of their lives.
 It brings me an incredible amount of joy if I can make that experience just a little easier for the family I serve.
 I am very proud to be a part of the Aikins-Farmer and Miller Funeral Homes team where I am able to serve my hometown community." -Mark

 Sharon King was born and raised in Metropolis and graduated from Metropolis Community High School in 1970.
 She attended Marion Beauty College and obtained her cosmetology license in 1985.
 In January of 2000, she started work at Miller Funeral Home as a secretary.
 Sharon was married to Bob King.
 She resides in Metropolis and attends Waldo Baptist Church.